-Otter are one of the five furbearers that are required to be reported, registered and pelt tagged so that the actual number of harvested animals is known.
-The 2011-12 harvest of 68 otters is about 8% below the 10-year average of 74 otters (Table 6).
-The otter harvest has always been managed through a trapper limit and then since the 2002-03 season also under trapping district (TD) quotas.
-Up through the 2001-02 season a one otter per trapper limit was in place, which was also changed in 2002-03 to a two otter limit per trapper under the regulated quota in each of the seven TD's.
-The two otter limit and quota changes were made in response to healthy populations, to reduce incidental take in beaver sets, and more interest by trappers as pelt prices were increasing at that time.
-Quotas were used as a harvest management tool to maintain well distributed and healthy otter populations, while providing more opportunity and flexibility to harvest otter by the trapping community.
-The total quota for the state has increased from 84 in 2002-03 to 95 in 2007-08 at which level it has remained (Table 6).
-The statewide otter harvest increased with pelt prices until a peak price and corresponding harvest occurred in 2005-06.
-Harvest has since declined through the 2011-12 season, despite a higher pelt price similar to the 2005-06 pelt value.
+Otter are one of five furbearers that are required to be reported, registered and pelt tagged so that the actual number of harvested animals is known.
+The 2012-13 harvest of 85 otters is about 13% above the 10-year average of 74 otters (Table 6).
+The otter harvest has always been managed through a trapper limit and since the 2002-03 season also under trapping district (TD) quotas.
+Up through the 2001-02 season a one otter per trapper limit was in place, which also changed in 2002-03 to a two otter limit per trapper under the regulated quota in each of the seven TD's.
+The two otter limit and quota changes were made in response to healthy populations, to reduce surrendered incidental take in beaver sets, and more interest by trappers as pelt prices were increasing at that time.
+Quotas are now used as a harvest management tool to maintain well distributed and healthy otter populations, while trapper limits provide more opportunity and flexibility to harvest otter by the trapping community.
+The total quota for the state has increased from 84 in 2002-03 to 95 in 2007-08, at which level it has remained (Table 6).
+The statewide otter harvest increased with pelt prices until a peak price and corresponding harvest occurred during the 2005-06 season.
+Harvest has since declined through the 2011-12 season, but increased by 20% in 2012-13 along with higher pelt price over the last two years.
 However, the long-term harvest level and proportion of the harvest by TD has remained relatively stable (Fig. 5).

-The statewide trend in otter harvest CPUE is relatively stable (Fig. 6) and a comparison of otter CPUE with the other semi- aquatic species is presented in Fig. 51.
+The statewide trend in otter harvest CPUE has been relatively stable, however an increase occurred in 2012-13, indicating less effort per otter harvest which may suggest an increasing otter population in the state (Fig. 6).
+A comparison of otter CPUE with the other semi- aquatic species is presented in Fig. 51.
 Population monitoring for otter consists of the collection and analysis of biological data from the harvest sample through mandatory carcass turn-in from trappers through the 2011-12 season.
-Although not all data is not available for some years, trends in population parameters that show juveniles per adult female, age structure, sex ratios, and median ages shown in Fig. 7 to 10 indicate a relatively stable population on a statewide basis.
+Starting with the 2012-13 season, only otter skulls are being collected.
+Although not all data is available for some years, trends in population parameters of juveniles per adult female, age structure, sex ratios, and median ages shown in Fig. 7 to 10 indicate a strong juvenile segment and show a relatively stable population on a statewide basis.